RobotecAI/rai/src/rai/scenario_engine/README.md

 ## Overview

 The `ScenarioRunner` module is an essential part of our application.
-It lets us run scenarios, which are series of messages and actions that simulate a conversation or a process.
+It allows us to run scenarios, which are series of messages and actions that simulate a conversation or a process.
 This is great for things like chatbots or automated systems that need to respond to user inputs in a consistent and logical way.

 ## Key Components